1. Are you named after anyone? If so, explain.

 I like the names Chloe and Naomi.
 Naomi was the name my dad wanted for me, and I do like the name.
 Chloe – I just like the sound of it.

 5. Are there any mispronunciations/typos that people do w/ your name constantly?

 God yes, constantly.
 Almost no one can spell or pronounce it correctly.
-The true Irish pronounciation of my name is (kee’-ron); but my parents have always pronounced it as (KEER-uhn).
+The true Irish pronunciation of my name is (kee’-ron); but my parents have always pronounced it as (KEER-uhn).
 Not much of a difference, really.
 Karen is the most common mispronunciation.
 Karen has an “a” at the beginning, as in “apple”, whereas Keiran is more of a softer e, as in “ear”.
 (When I was in elementary school, I used to try to teach people to say it by telling them to sound it out by saying K, then ‘ear’, then ‘un’; then put it all together for “Kear un”.)
 If people aren’t calling me Karen, then they’re trying to say my name as Kiernan.
-I don’t know why people think “Keiran” is pronounced with two n’s, but people seem to think it makes more sense than the true pronounciation.
+I don’t know why people think “Keiran” is pronounced with two n’s, but people seem to think it makes more sense than the true pronunciation.

 As for most common typos: Karen, Kevin, Kieran, Kiernan, Keirnan, Kristin, Kerian, etc.

 And, since this whole entry is about my name, I might as well take a moment to pimp out a namelisting I run for my name.
 I need to spend this weekend creating more graphics for it.